AdobeDocs/developers-animatesdk-docs/Layer_object/layer10.md

 #### Description

-Property; a Boolean value that specifies whether the layer’s objects on the Stage are shown or hidden.
+Property; a Boolean value that specifies whether the layerâ€™s objects on the Stage are shown or hidden.
 If set to true, all objects in the layer are visible; if false, they are hidden.
 The default value is true.

 #### Example